q1an-w/Soen321/Report/reporttemp.md

 This strategy was completely successful.
 The model misclassified every modified fraudulent input as legitimate, highlighting a critical vulnerability.
 Even slight increases in these two features significantly impacted the model's decision boundary.

+#### Strategy B – Random Forest
+This evasion strategy aimed to exploit weaknesses in the Random Forest fraud detection model by subtly modifying specific features of known fraudulent inputs.
+In particular:
+- `feature3` was increased by +1
+- `feature6` was increased by +1
+These changes were based on the hypothesis that boosting these two feature values would make fraudulent behavior appear more "normal" to the model.

+Results:
+- **Evasion Success: 149 out of 149 samples**
+- **Success Rate: 100.00%**
+The Random Forest classifier failed to flag any of the modified fraudulent records, indicating a severe vulnerability to this specific perturbation.
+The attack was completely successful, as every altered sample evaded detection.

 #### Strategy C:
 This strategy randomly perturbed every feature (either +1 or -1) for each fraudulent record.
 It simulates a real-world scenario where an attacker modifies multiple features slightly to evade detection without knowing which ones matter.